 By Claudia Larsen

-In your wildflower garden, the butterflies, bees and wasps are still busy gathering nectar and preparing for migration or dormancy.
+In your wildflower garden this fall, the butterflies, bees and wasps are still busy gathering nectar and preparing for migration or dormancy.
 Goldenrods, asters, dotted horsemint, liatris, meadow beauty and Indian paintbrush are in their glory now.

 Native grasses also peak this time of year, exploding with displays of white to pink seed heads.
 At different times of day the sunlight makes these grasses take on a special glow, and a gentle breeze is all it takes to create a dancing, swaying motion in the garden.